gfngfn/Sesterl/README.md

 ```

+## Future Work

+* Support record expressions.
+  - Here, records will probably be made polymorphic based on the same type system as SML\# has \[Ohori 1995\].
+  - Records in Sesterl does NOT need to compile to Erlang’s record.
+If needed, you can write FFI that associates records in Sesterl and ones in Erlang.
+* Support GADTs.
+  - This is mainly for typing `gen_server` callbacks as to synchronous messages.
+  - The formalization of such a type system and a type inference algorithm will probably be based on *choice types* \[Chen & Erwig 2016\].
+* Support (multiparty) session types.
+  - Type checking based on session types may well be optional or something like gradual types.
+This is because message passing is quite frequent in typical uses of Erlang-style concurrency and thereby strict assertion for sessions may rather complicate in the short term how to program concurrent computations.

 ## References

+* Sheng Chen and Matin Erwig.
+[Principal type inference for GADTs](https://doi.org/10.1145/2837614.2837665).
+In *Proceedings of the 43rd Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL ’16)*, pp. 416–428, 2016.
 * Martin Elsman, Troels Henriksen, Danil Annenkov, and Cosmin E. Oancea.
 [Static interpretation of higher-order modules in Futhark: functional GPU programming in the large](https://dl.acm.org/doi/10.1145/3236792). *Proceedings of the ACM on Programming Languages* 2, ICFP, Article 97, 2018.
 * Simon Fowler. [*Typed Concurrent Functional Programming with Channels, Actors, and Sessions*](https://era.ed.ac.uk/handle/1842/35873).
 PhD thesis, University of Edinburgh, 2019.
 * Roger Hindley.
 The principal type-scheme of an object in combinatory logic. *Transactions of the American Mathematical Society*, **146**, pp. 29–60, 1969.
 * Robin Milner.
 A theory of type polymorphism in programming. *Journal of Computer and System Sciences*, **17**, pp. 348–375, 1978.
+* Atsushi Ohori.
+[A polymorphic record calculus and its compilation](https://dl.acm.org/doi/10.1145/218570.218572). *ACM Transactions on Programming Languages and Systems*, **17**(6), pp. 844–895, 1995.
 * Dominic Orchard and Nobuko Yoshida.
 [Effects as sessions, sessions as effects](https://dl.acm.org/doi/10.1145/2837614.2837634).
-In *Proceedings of the 43rd Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL’16)*, pp. 568–581, 2016.
+In *Proceedings of the 43rd Annual ACM SIGPLAN-SIGACT Symposium on Principles of Programming Languages (POPL ’16)*, pp. 568–581, 2016.
 * Andreas Rossberg, Claudio Russo, and Derek Dreyer.
 [F-ing modules](https://people.mpi-sws.org/~rossberg/f-ing/). *Journal of Functional Programming*, **24**(5), pp. 529–607, 2014.